-During Easter in Greece, travelers are likely to hear a few different greetings and phrases like "Happy Easter" in Greek, "Kalo Pascha," which is written καλό Πάσχα.
+During Easter in Greece, travelers are likely to hear a few different greetings and phrases like "Happy Easter," in Greek it is "Kalo Pascha," which is written καλό Πάσχα.

-On Easter Sunday, many Greecians will also greet others with "Christos anesti" ("Christ is risen"), and other Greecians will then respond "Alithos anesti ("truly, He has risen"), which is similar to "He is risen, indeed."
+On Easter Sunday, many Grecians will also greet others with "Christos anesti" (Christ is risen), and other Grecians will then respond "Alithos anesti" (truly, He has risen), which is similar to "He is risen, indeed."
 People in Greek start celebrating at midnight Saturday night (Sunday morning) with cheers of "Christos Anesti," huge displays of fireworks, and burning effigies of Judas.

 If you're talking to a child during the Easter holiday, you could have a little fun by asking "Pistévete stin lagoudáki tou Páscha," which translates to "Do you believe in the Easter Bunny?"

 While there are many popular Greek phrases you'll only hear during special holiday seasons, there are even more that are said year-round.

 No matter when you visit Greece, many Greek speakers appreciate being greeted with "Kalimera" (good morning) in the morning or a friendly "yasou" (hello) any time of day.
 However, if you're addressing a person older than you or in a position of authority, it's better to say the formal "yassas" instead of "yasou."

 During the 40 days of Lent that precede Easter, you may also hear "Kali Sarakosti" wishing you a good Lent.
 This literally means "Happy forty," which refers to the 40 days over which Greek Christians observe the holiday of fasting.